mauOrtRuiz/UNET_modifications/README.md

 |Necrosis | 00 | 00 | 00 | 00 | 00|

-12.- The next experiment is a modification: DPB-3 at each level + Sem Seg with 2 dilatios + Atrous 4 at input parallel
+12.- The next experiment is a modification: NET V DPB-3 at each level + Sem Seg with 2 dilation + Atrous 4 at input parallel

 | |Other|Tumor | Stroma| Inflammatory| Necrosis|